Checkio-Game-Missions/checkio-empire-divide-fuel-rod/info/story.md

-We have found an interesting algorithm for optimisation of the fuel system.
+We have found an interesting algorithm which may be used for the optimisation of our fuel system.
-If we will divide the fuel rod for the several parts by the Triangular numbers law, then we will get more power.
+If we will divide a fuel rod into several pieces following the Triangular numbers law, then we appear to generate more power.